Chillingly, most people who develop long COVID did not have particularly vicious cases of the virus initially.

 So first of all, this means no explanation to "help the understanding" in the alt-text.
 Not everyone can access it there, 1,500 characters aren't nearly enough for explanations, and if I exceeded them in alt-text, it'd be useless for everyone on Mastodon, Glitch, Hometown, Ecko, Misskey, Firefish, Iceshrimp, Sharkey, Catodon and all the other Mastodon and Misskey forks because they'd get it truncated.

 Besides, often enough, my images don't focus on anything specific.
 They may actually show an entire scenery as such.
 So no "important things".
-And the "most critical information" are the extensive explanations necessary to be able to understand anything in the image.
+And the "most critical information" are the extensive explanations necessary to be able to understand

 But even if the images focuses on something specific, the nature of the topic may make people curious about the image, but these people know exactly zilch about it.
 If they were sighted, they wouldn't concentrate on that one thing in the image that's important.
 Instead, they would let their eyes wander around the completely unimportant scenery, discovering a whole new, previously completely unknown world.